Trump pushes ‘fedsurrection’ conspiracy theory for January 6 attack

 Although the claim that a “Hippies for Trump” van was behind the attack on the Capitol and widely shared online in the week of the first anniversary, it has no basis in reality.

-The Independent has approached the justice department for comment.
+The Independent has approached the Justice Department for comment.

 Register for free to continue reading